Access model

 2. Generate gradient barriers

 FWA stream network lines hold standardized Z values; each vertex of a stream line holds an associated elevation value derived from the BC Digital Elevation Model.
-Absolute elevation accuracy is subject to error in the DEM, but all elevations have been processed to ensure relative elevation is clean - all streams flow downhill.
+Absolute elevation accuracy is subject to error in the DEM, but all elevations have been processed to ensure relative elevation is clean - all streams flow downhill (see the Technical Specification for details).
 With these clean Z values, we can confidently calculate a reasonable estimate of the gradient of a stream at any point.

 The gradient threshold used for a given model is species dependent.
 Thresholds applied to existing models are: